Rupert Murdoch says Facebook should pay publishers like cable operators pay for TV

 News Corp.
 Executive Chairman Rupert Murdoch is calling on Facebook and other online news platforms to pay publishers for content posted to their sites.

-Murdoch issued the statement a week after Facebook made two major changes to its news feed algorithm.
-First it said it will prioritize posts from friends and family members over those from brands and publishers.
-And then it said it would focus on news that comes from "trusted sources" picked through surveys of Facebook users.
+Murdoch issued the statement Monday, a week after Facebook made two major changes to its news feed algorithm.
+First the social network said it will prioritize posts from friends and family members over those from brands and publishers.
+Then it said it would focus on news that comes from "trusted sources" picked through surveys of Facebook users.

 Murdoch responded by accusing Facebook and Google of popularizing "scurrilous news sources through algorithms that are profitable for the platforms but inherently unreliable.